arafat-adflixconsulting/emergency-hotline-bd/README.md

 Step 2: then I will create new new element Ex: let newElement = document.createElement("div")

-Step 3: then I will create innerHTML in newElement Ex: newElement.innerHTML = <div><h1>This is new text</h1></div>
+Step 3: I will create innerHTML in newElement Ex: newElement.innerHTML = <div><h1>This is new text</h1></div>

-Step 4: then I will append this newElement into the container Ex: container.append(newElement)
+Step 4: I will append this newElement into the container Ex: container.append(newElement)

 # 3. What is Event Bubbling and how does it work?